amwas411/global-optimization-tool/README.md

 # Global optimization tool
 https://pavelyarkov.github.io/global-optimization-tool/

-This is a tool that enables you to take the global minimum of the given function.

-Released methods:
-1) Hooke-Jeeves method (optionally with multistart method);
-2) Swarm optimization;
-3) Simulated annealing (SA);
-4) Genetic algorithm;
-5) Tabu-Search method (optionally with my modification which includes SA in the algorithm).
+cludes SA in the algorithm).

 A function should be of no more than 9 different variables.